tripoloski1337/tripoloski1337.github.io/_posts/2022-09-09-balsnCTF-writeup.md

 ### Analysis the smartcontract file

-after analysis several I found that we have to reveal the censored value from contract.cairo file
+after analysis I found that we have to reveal the censored value from contract.cairo file
 {% highlight cairo %}
 # Declare this file as a StarkNet contract.
 %lang starknet